Requirements: All account types

 Remove the coordinates by selecting Clear Geocodes on the location in Bullseye.

 Save the location by selecting Save at the bottom.

 Bullseye will plot the location in your store locator based upon what is entered on the record you have entered.

 Services Used: If you have a Lead Manager subscription, you can check Lead Manager if you want the location to receive leads in an email from a form that leads fill out.
 If you don't have a Lead Manager subscription, only choose Store Locator.
 See Lead Manager Overview for more information on Lead Manager features.

 Location Type: This refers to the prioritization (order) of locations in the search results within a radius or territory.
-The locations are prioritized in the following order: Exclusive, Preferred, then Standard.
+By default the locations are prioritized in the following order: Exclusive, Preferred, then Standard.
 If you do not select an option, it will default to Standard.
 Also see Manage Location Types.

-Third Party ID: Generally, this option is used when a company has set up automated location data updates.
+Third Party ID: This option is often used when a company has set up automated location data updates.
 It is possible to push your location updates to Bullseye in a file on a regular basis, and we can make updates based on the data you send.
 The Third Party ID is a unique number we need you to supply in order for us to upload the location.
 You may also use this field if you want to enter your own internal ID on the location in order to identify it, or to use it as a means to not overwrite the location when you upload locations.
 Also see Using the Update and Insert Option.

-Bullseye allows you to upload images for each location.
+Bullseye allows you to upload secure images for each location.

 Landing Page Photos: Up to 10 images can be displayed on the landing page for each location (Web Premium only).